-When it comes to choosing your career if I were a betting man I would say in 90% of cases it looks very different to what it was when you were 5 or 6.
+When it comes to choosing your career if I were a betting man I would say in 90% of cases it looks very different from what it was when you were 5 or 6.
 We don’t tend to ‘choose’ a career path but merely fall into one.
-For me as a child I wanted to be soldier.
+For me, as a child, I wanted to be a soldier.
 I was fascinated with the wide array of vehicles and weapons not to mention the prospect of even becoming a spy like James Bond!
 Shaken not stirred…

 What I quickly discovered was the importance of being passionate about what you do.
 Being in a job that you don’t enjoy in an industry experiencing a recession quickly wakes you up to the fact that you may not have made the right decision and can result in demotivation and job dissatisfaction.

 In this article, I will try to provide you with a few steps which I hope may help you decide on a career path.

 Number 1: List all of your key skills and strengths